There are over 27 000 nature sites protected by EU legislation. These form the Natura 2000 network.

 The latest data on all Natura 2000 sites, updated every year.
 See the graphs and statistics per country, and whether these are on land or at sea.

 Want to know more about different ecosystems in Europe, their conservation status, and how the EU is effectively protecting them?
-Check out the joint site with the European Environment Agency
+Visit this website developed in partnership with the European Environment Agency.

 Download the dataset – the data submitted by EU countries, updated every year.